billythakidd04/ecc-wtf-web-dev/Pop_Quiz.md

 ## 3/10/21

-1. How do I create a variable in JS?
+1. How do I create a variable in JS? var "variable name" and then assign to value.
 @nburd90

 1. What is the difference between a while loop and a for loop?